jr3cermak/gridtoolsDev/README.md

 A generic set of grid manipulation tools for computer models.
 These tools are adapted from the ROMS ocean model and for specific use in the MOM6 ocean model.
 One could hope it can be kept generic enough to support any model.
+The focus is on MOM6.

+There is currently two pieces of software required.

+Part I
+  * Python GridTools.py module

+Part II
+  * mkMapIterative.ipynb
+  * mkMapInteractive.ipynb

 # grid generation

-I am currently following an example by Niki Zadeh.
-The hope is to make this interactive within Jupyter lab.
-It may be worthy to continue to operate in several modes.

-https://github.com/nikizadehgfdl/grid_generation/blob/dev/jupynotebooks/regional_grid_spherical.ipynb

-Currently targeting a mix of holoviz and bokeh modules.
+Lambert Conformal Conic grid generation code was provided by Niki Zadeh. https://github.com/nikizadehgfdl/grid_generation/blob/dev/jupynotebooks/regional_grid_spherical.ipynb

 ## Design elements